-The Trustees are enduringly grateful for the continued generosity and hard work of the garden owners, together with the dedication and commitment of county team members who provide invaluable and often specialist support for the organisation.
-To acknowledge special achievements of our county team volunteers, the Chairman's Award was introduced in 2020.
-On recommendation from County Organisers three Chairman's Awards were given out in 2023 in recognition of exceptional volunteer contribution.
-The National Garden Scheme is fortunate to have a group of Ambassadors, all well known figures with a varied involvement in the world of gardens and horticulture.
+The National Garden Scheme is fortunate to have a group of Ambassadors, all of whom are well known figures with varied involvement in the world of gardens and horticulture.
+In January 2025 Fiona Bruce joined the group.
 They support the charity in various ways, especially promoting and supporting it on social media and other channels, taking part in various events, and providing quotes and endorsements for use in the charity's various communications.
-The current Ambassadors are listed on page 17.
+The current Ambassadors are listed on page 21.